2 min read

 So, I began the hunt!
 My job search turned out to be more daunting and slower than expected.
 So, when my friend suggested I explore reacHIRE, I eagerly applied and was then accepted to join reacHIRE cohort III.
 I am so grateful for the intensive training I received through reacHIRE, and for the other women I met in my group who were going through the same challenges I was.
 From updating my technical and computer skills, to fine tuning my presentation and interviewing strategies I was able to regain the confidence necessary to “get back out there!”

 One of the greatest takeaways from the reacHIRE training was the assistance in preparing an elevator pitch that helped optimize my personal brand.
 I had eventually narrowed down my pitch to my interest in working in marketing strategy, analytics and communications for a nonprofit.
 I had practiced this in front of my brother a myriad of times, just so I could perfect it.
 And wouldn’t you know it?
 One day my brother shared it with a friend.
-His company just so happened to be looking for someone with my career goals and experience, and the next thing I knew I was interviewing for the Marketing/Communications part-time position at KIPP (the Knowledge is Power Program).
+Her company just so happened to be looking for someone with my career goals and experience, and the next thing I knew I was interviewing for the Marketing/Communications part-time position at KIPP (the Knowledge is Power Program).
 Lucky for me, it was a natural fit!